 - Students are able to (1) explain the importance of taking an evidence-based and analytical approach to human resource management; (2) identify appropriate analytical tools and techniques to enhance human resource management operations and opportunities; (3) analyse complex human resource data sets using sophisticated analytical tools and techniques; and (4) communicate analytical outcomes in a meaningful and non-technical way for a broad business audience.

-- Indicative assessments in this unit are as follows: (1) individual report; (2) team project; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) individual case analysis; (2) individual report; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Catherine Leighton

 - Enrolment in 41660 Master of Human Resources and Employment Relations (ID 45) or Course Enrolment 42270 Graduate Certificate in Business Analytics (ID 1458) or Course Enrolment 42630 Master of Business Analytics (ID 1478) or 73550 Master of Business Psychology (ID 1408)